-4.1 Distance computation
+4.1 Distance Computation

-To the best of our knowledge, there is no software package that can handle both duplications and Indels.
-We compared our DCJ-Indel-Exemplar (Matching) distances with GREDO (Shao et al. 2014), a software package based on LP that can handle duplications.
+To the best of our knowlege, there is no software package that can handle both duplications and Indels.
+We compare our DCJ-Indel-Exemplar (Matching) distances with GREDO [25], a software package based on linear programming that can handle duplications.